 One billion people currently tread on African ground.
 “Before the end of the century, Africa’s human population is expected to quadruple,” Packer says.
 “Tanzania alone could reach 200 million.
 It had less than 10 million in the late 1950s when the Grzimeks wrote Serengeti Shall Not Die.”

 As the number of people goes up, the demand for bushmeat increases.
-The mean consumption of bushmeat between 2007 and 2010 was 2.2 to 2.8 meals per household per week, the new findings show.
+The mean consumption of bushmeat between 2007 and 2010 was 2.2 to 2.8 meals per household per week.
 What will happen if that intensity continues?

 To date, the situation hasn’t reached a point of no return.
 The Serengeti wildebeest population, it’s believed, is faring well at this time.
 But there’s more to the story than meets the eye, says ecologist Grant Hopcraft of the University of Glasgow, who also conducts research on Serengeti wildebeest.

-The explanation for why the population seems healthy when so many wildebeest are being taken, Rentsch and Packer say, and Hopcraft also suggests, may be that most wildebeest caught are males, leaving females to reproduce and keep population numbers up.
+The explanation that the population seems healthy when so many wildebeest are being taken, Rentsch and Packer say, and Hopcraft also suggests, maybe that most wildebeest caught are males, leaving females to reproduce and keep population numbers up.

 “The demand for protein needs to be met”